 1. Choose the best school for my kids

-2. Get my child admitted in the school of choice
+2. Get my child admitted to the school of choice

-4. Ensure child is learning the right things at the right pace
+4. Ensure the child is learning the right things at the right pace

-5. Keep track of the learning progress for my child
+5. Keep track of the learning progress of my child

-6. Get in touch with teacher, child, staff if/when required
+6. Get in touch with the teacher, child, and staff if/when required

-7. Ensure that the child gets the required attention at school.
+7. Ensure that the child gets the attention needed at school.

 (PS: this is not an exhaustive list.
 But good enough to make the point for this article)

-In an ideal world, I would rank (high, medium, low) these pain points on the importance.
-And I will then rank them on the reach or scale (i.e. an estimation of how many parents in my Target Group are facing this pain)
+In an ideal world, I rank (high, medium, low) these pain points on the importance.
+I will then rank them on the reach or scale (i.e., an estimation of how many parents in my Target Group are facing this pain)

 Based on the ranking from the previous step, I'd pick one and go with it.